 Taft is a very small city located in the state of Texas.
 With a population of 2,869 people and just one neighborhood, Taft is the 540th largest community in Texas.

-When you are in Taft, you'll notice that it is more blue-collar than most other communities in America.
-37.54% of Taft’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Taft is a blue-collar town, with 37.54% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Taft is a city of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Taft who work in sales jobs (11.11%), healthcare suport services (10.81%), and maintenance occupations (8.61%).

-As is often the case in a small city, Taft doesn't have a public transportation system that people use for their commute.
+Taft is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Taft is an extremely ethnically-diverse city.
 The people who call Taft home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Taft, accounting for 80.69% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Taft residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Taft include German, English, Irish, Swedish, and Norwegian.